 After five years of experimenting in our nursery, I am convinced that substrate heating in the planted aquarium is key for long-term stability in the planted aquarium.
-It has consistently performed better with than our tanks that are not heated, with fewer algae problems and substrate problems due to compaction due to organic substance accumulation.
+Plants have consistently performed better with a substrate heater than in our tanks that are not heated, with fewer algae problems and substrate problems due to compaction from organic substance accumulation.

 Why They Work

 Dupla, in their "10 Golden Rules for the Optimum Aquarium," says this: "the heating cable (on the bed of the aquarium) integrates the entire bed soil into the chemical and physical cycle of the aquarium by means of the upward current of water caused by it."

 They liken this to natural streams that are fed by groundwater welling up through the substrate.
 The groundwater brings nutrients with it, feeding the plant roots, and carries away plant waste material produced by the roots.